Victorian Railways A2 class: Modified front end

 The sum result of the changes was a significant improvement in power and available tractive effort.
 Maximum drawbar horsepower increased about 40%, from 860 HP at 26 mph to 1230 HP at 32 mph.
 The improvement was such that the VR was able to further accelerate services hauled by the A2, with the running time of the Melbourne to Bendigo express on the steeply graded 100+3/4 mi line being cut from 162 to 145 minutes, and literally hours being cut from the schedule of the Melbourne to Adelaide Overland express.

+However, a more recent review indicates that more appropriate exhaust values may have been 15.125 in to 21 in for the chimney choke point and 5.25 in to 5.44 in for the blastpipe nozzle diameter; and that suitable designs could have been adapted to the pre-existing chimney of the A2 class locomotive, without the later need to provide smoke deflectors.

 The Modified Front End, which cost just £140 ($280) per locomotive at that time, was an extremely cost-effective improvement, and allowed the VR to defer new locomotive construction.
-The modification was so successful that not only was the entire A2 fleet converted during 1936–39, but also the C, K, N, S and X class locomotive fleets, and its principles were also incorporated into the design of all subsequent steam locomotives built for VR.
+The modification was so successful that not only was the entire A2 fleet converted during 1936–39, but also the C, K, N, S and X class locomotive fleets, and its principles were also incorporated into the design of all subsequent steam locomotives built or modified for the Victorian Railways.